mcttn22/school-project/README.md

 # Year 13 Computer Science Programming Project
 ## About
-Current focus is on learning Artificial Neural Networks
+This project focuses on learning Artificial Neural Networks and their applications

 ## Run
-Run with 'python3 school_project'
+Run with 'python3 school_project' and option '--xor' to run the XOR model

 ## Dev Setup
 - Create a virtualenv with 'python3 -m venv {venv name}'
-- Use 'source ./virtualenv/bin/activate' to enter venv
+- Use 'source ./venv/bin/activate' to enter venv
 - Use pip as normal in the venv
 - Use 'python3 setup.py develop' to setup preferences of setup.py (install package to venv in developing mode)
 ### Tests